DecisionToolkit/dsntk-tck-patches/README.md

 ## Removing patches

-There is a dedicated script [remove-patches.sh] prepared for removing patches from the original [TCK] repository.
+There is also a dedicated script [remove-patches.sh] provided for removing patches from the original [TCK] repository.
 Assuming that the [TCK master] branch with applied patches is placed in `~/temp` directory, then to remove all the patches run [remove-patches.sh] script: